(Sudden Acquired Retinal Degeneration Syndrome)

 - Unfortunately, there is currently no effective treatment for SARDS that is supported by published clinical trials.

 In October 2015, the VAF awarded a grant, in the amount of $29,948, to Dr. Freya Mowat of North Carolina State University, for research to address SARDS.
-The title of the two-year study is “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
-Co-investigators are: Drs.
+The title of the two-year study was “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
+Co-investigators were: Drs.
 Katherine Lunn, Natasha Olby, and Gianluca Tosini.
+To date, four papers have been published from this grant (and a smaller, Resident Grant to Dr. Whitney Young.).